Matteo-Buonastella/Move-Animation-Creator/README.md

 * This option will remove any background from an animation.
 This includes both regular backgrounds like Shadow Ball and colored backgrounds like Absorb.
 Some moves cannot have their backgroud removed.
 A list of moves that can't have their background removed will be listed below.
 Any attempt to do so will be ignored

 **Abbreviations**
+Some moves in the Animation dropdown list will have an abbreviation.
+The following list will explain what they mean
 * CR: Colored Background can not be removed.
 Any attempt to do so will be ignored.
 You can still add a background to it